jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-an organizations day,6 but it is often surprising how much the people inside the company can have a positive effect on security outcomes.This year, we have tweaked our human element metric a bit so its impact and action opportunities are clearer.
+an organizations day,6 but it is often surprising how much the people inside the company can have a positive effect on security outcomes.
+This year, we have tweaked our human element metric a bit so its impact and action opportunities are clearer.
 You see, when DBIR authors (and the whole